strace - trace system calls and signals

 - --string-limit=strsize

-- Specify the maximum string size to print (the default is 32).
+- Specifies the maximum string size to print (the default is 32).
 Note that

 filenames are not considered strings and are always printed in full.